-Spotify's Backstage team adopted Uffizzi for its ability to scale and reduce the merge time for hundreds of pull requests opened by their exploding community of contributors.
+Spotify's Backstage team adopted the Uffizzi Developer Platform for its ability to scale and reduce the merge time for hundreds of pull requests opened by their exploding community of contributors.

-Hundreds of ephemeral environments that serve as as temporary staging environments have empowered 200+ Backstage maintainers and contributors to improve the project's overall development velocity by 20%.
+Hundreds of virtual cluster ephemeral environments that serve as temporary staging environments have empowered 200+ Backstage maintainers and contributors to improve the project's overall development velocity by 20%.

 Backstage is a powerful framework for building developer portals that was created at Spotify in 2016.
 Open-sourced in early 2020, it has now been adopted by over 500 companies ranging from start-ups like Hopin, to tech giants like Netflix and LinkedIn and Fortune 500 companies like American Airlines and Siemens.
 Backstage has seen explosive growth as it helps teams simplify their ever-increasing service complexity— the project now boasts 20k+ GitHub Stars, nearly 1000 contributors, and 3500+ forks.
 Backstage is used by more than 1M+ end user developers across the globe.